 An alternative to the Medicare Set-Aside may be to settle the indemnity portion (lost-wage support, permanent disability benefits, vocational rehabilitation) of your workers’ comp claim, leaving medical benefits open for your lifetime.
 Because the CMS is requiring MSAs more often than ever before, indemnity-only settlements are becoming more popular.
 However, some states will not allow these types of settlements, and they have drawbacks as your lawyer can explain.

 If you have suffered a brain injury as a result of a work-related accident, you are strongly advised to seek the counsel of a lawyer with broad, deep knowledge of workers’ compensation statutes to learn whether a lawsuit should be filed to prevent your claim from being nullified by your state’s SOL.
-For more information, contact the Brock Law Offices at (800) 639-1575.
+For more information, contact the Brock Law Offices at our office.